Space Test Program: 2019

 The STP-2 (DoD Space Test Program) payload launched aboard a SpaceX Falcon Heavy on 25 June 2019.

 Included was COSMIC-2, a cluster of six satellites, with a mass of 277.8 kg each.
 The primary role of the COSMIC-2 satellite constellation is to provide radio occultation data with an average latency of 45 minutes.
 The six satellites were placed on an orbit with an inclination of 24° to 28.5° with plans for them to move eventually to six separate orbital planes with 60° separation between them.
 The payload stack was integrated using an ESPA ring.
 Two ESPA Grande rings were used to mount the six COSMIC-2 satellites beneath the upper payload adapter hosting the DSX payload and avionics modules.

 STP-2 also deployed a number of CubeSats as secondary payloads, including E-TBEx, PSAT, TEPCE, and ELaNa 15 CubeSats.
 LightSail 2 is carried by the Prox-1 nanosatellite.
 Other satellites and payloads included Oculus-ASR nanosatellite, GPIM, and the Deep Space Atomic Clock.

+The STPSat-4 satellite was launched on 2 November 2019 onboard the Cygnus NG-12 mission and was subsequently deployed to orbit from the ISS on 29 January 2020.
+The satellite hosted a variety of experimental technologies, including: iMESA-R, a USAF mission to measure plasma densities and energies; MATRS, a modular solar array that partially failed to deploy; NISTEx, an inferometric star tracker; NTE, a passive retroreflector.
+The satellite decayed from orbit on 4 October 2022.

 2021

+(SpaceX had bid a Falcon Heavy in December 2016 for this launch.)

 The STP-3 mission was originally scheduled to be launched on a ULA Atlas V 551 launch vehicle in 2020.
 It was launched on 7 December 2021 at 10:19 UTC.

-It includes the STPSat-6 satellite with the Space and Atmospheric Burst Reporting System-3 (SABRS-3) for National Nuclear Security Administration (NNSA), Laser Communications Relay Demonstration (LCRD) payload for NASA, and seven secondary payloads for the U.S. Air Force.
+STP-3 includes the STPSat-6 satellite with the Space and Atmospheric Burst Reporting System-3 (SABRS-3) for National Nuclear Security Administration (NNSA), Laser Communications Relay Demonstration (LCRD) payload for NASA, and seven secondary payloads for the U.S. Air Force.
 STPSat-6 is destined for an orbit slightly above the geostationary orbit.
-SpaceX bid a Falcon Heavy in December 2016 for this launch.